1980 Camarate plane crash

 The 1980 Camarate air crash occurred on 4 December 1980 when a small private aircraft carrying Portuguese Prime Minister Francisco de Sá Carneiro and Defense Minister Adelino Amaro da Costa crashed in Camarate, Lisbon, Portugal.
-Initial investigations concluded the incident was an accident, but later parliamentary investigations found evidence of a bomb beneath the cockpit.
-After the 15-year statute of limitations took effect, several people came forward confessing involvement.
+Initial investigations concluded the incident was due to crew fatigue and incompetence, but later parliamentary investigations found evidence of a bomb beneath the cockpit.
+After the 15-year statute of limitations took effect, several people came forward claiming involvement.
+No convincing evidence of sabotage has ever surfaced, but suspicion of foul play has never been fully put to rest.

 Background

 Following the 1974 Carnation Revolution, Francisco de Sá Carneiro had been elected Prime Minister on 3 January 1980, and Adelino Amaro da Costa became the first civilian Defense Minister.
 They were on their way to an election rally three days before the Portuguese presidential election, 1980.
-Amaro da Costa had chartered a Cessna for the trip; Sá Carneiro had intended to travel by other means, and joined the trip at the last minute.
+Amaro da Costa had chartered a Cessna for the trip; Sá Carneiro had intended to travel by other means, and joined the trip at the last minute with his partner, Snu Abecassis.

 Incident

 The Cessna 421A Golden Eagle, a private aircraft chartered by da Costa, crashed shortly after take-off from Lisbon Portela Airport.
 Witnesses saw the aircraft trailing debris before hitting high-voltage power lines and crashing in a fireball.